AnickaVargova/ts_vs_fs/readme.md

 ## Comparison categories

-I would like to focus on a few concepts of a language that we will compare in this article.
+I would like to focus on a few concepts of programming languages that we will compare.
 Those categories are:

 1. [Data-type inferring](#1-data-type-inferring)
 2. [Generic inferring](#2-generic-inferring)